Certainty Blog

 5. Plan the audit schedule and methodology

-The final step in preparing for your supply chain audit is to plan the timing and approach of your audit activities.
-This may require coordinating with your suppliers, customers, or other stakeholders to arrange site visits, interviews, or observations.
-You should also decide on the methods and tools that you will use to conduct your audits, such as checklists, questionnaires, surveys, or software.
+Plan the timing and approach of your audit activities.
+This may require coordinating with suppliers, customers, or other stakeholders to arrange on-site visits, remote interviews, or document reviews.
+Decide on the methods and tools you will use — including checklists, questionnaires, and audit management software.
+A risk-based approach, prioritizing higher-risk suppliers and geographies, is best practice under both LkSG and CSDDD frameworks.

-If you are looking for a detailed and ready-to-use checklist template to quickly get started on your supply chain audits, Certainty offers a free-to-download Supplier Social and Environmental Compliance Checklist and German Supply Chain Act (GSCA) Due Diligence Checklist.
+If you are looking for a detailed, ready-to-use checklist to quickly get started, Certainty offers a free-to-download Supplier Social and Environmental Compliance Checklist and German Supply Chain Act (LkSG) Due Diligence Checklist.

 30+ Audit and inspection checklists free for download.